South Carolina Attorneys Fighting for Clients With Injuries Due to Sepsis

 - Tissue hypoxia (oxygen deprivation in body tissue)

-In short, Levophed and vasoconstrictors come with the very real risk of reducing the amount of blood and oxygen your tissues get.
+In short, Levophed and vasoconstrictors come with the very real risk of reducing the amount of blood and oxygen your tissues can access.
 If these drugs are used for too long, the tissues will die.
 It is the extremities that are the least likely to get the oxygen-rich blood they need – fingers, hands, toes and feet.
-The tissue in these body parts will die.
-As a result, patients with sepsis who are given Levophed could end up needing part of, or all of, their arms and legs amputated.
+The tissue in these body parts will die without this.
+As a result, patients with sepsis who are given the incorrect amount of Levophed could end up needing part of, or all of, their arms and legs amputated.

-Contact Chad McGowan if you sustained amputation injuries due to sepsis
+Contact our SC attorneys if you sustained amputation injuries due to sepsis